 In this sense, I have found very comforting the fact that I can turn off my camera and sit in my bed for a moment when I get triggered in a Zoom class.
 I can stand up and stretch, and let my feelings pass through my body.
 Sitting on a chair for hours is not bearable for everyone or even productive for their learning.
 I have come to know about this through sharing space with disability scholars.
 I recently attended workshops and talks by associate professor of feminist studies Alison Kafer from The University of Texas at Austin, and she always says at the beginning that if you want to lay down or be in any position your body needs to, that it’s okay.
 Experiencing this has been very transformative.
 One time she brought printed copies of her lecture in different font sizes for people who couldn’t fully comprehend only by listening or reading an average font size.
 To be honest, carefully listening while lying down face up or reading while paying attention to a lecture that’s not in my native language, such as English, sounds like a dream I would like to live in all the time.

 Classroom settings like Kafer’s are radical.
 They present a lot of challenges, especially when we’re teaching children or young adults.
 We face the dilemma of enforcing rules versus advocating for a more free-will approach.
 I’m not here to provide answers but to invite us to further reflect on these issues.
-I know that turning off the camera isn’t entirely well-received in seminars on Zoom, but I feel it’s just not as terrible as when one leaves a physical space.
+I know that turning off the camera isn’t entirely well-received in seminars on Zoom, but I feel it’s just not as terrible as when one leaves a physical paper writer space.
 Actually, my possibility to turn off the camera and breath has allowed me to return and truly engage instead of being present physically but absent mentally.
 The question that remains is: What can we learn from our quarantine teaching experiences to be better teachers in person or otherwise?

 Image credits: blessingmanifesting.com